Tilt-up Walls and Roofing • Important Facts & Guidelines

 This short video by BiLD Architects shows a tilt-up wall panel being lifted and positioned:

-The roof structure, consisting of a steel truss system and roof deck, is connected to the tilt-up wall system via ledgers (horizontal support pieces) that are bolted or welded to steel anchors that are embedded in the tilt-up panels when they are cast on the ground.
+The roof structure is typically supported by interior columns, and it is connected to the tilt-up wall system via ledgers (horizontal support pieces) that are bolted or welded to steel anchors embedded in the tilt-up panels at the time they were cast on the ground.

 The roof structure ties all of the walls together and is vital to the stability of the finished building.